CoderBotOrg/dev-docs/docs/Getting_started.md

 After the script has been executed, a directory named `coderbot` should be present in the `/home/pi` path.

+Reboot the raspberry to complete the installation, than access the raspberry via `ssh pi@coderbot.local` (note that the hostname is changed from `raspberrypi` to `coderbot`).

 Run the backend `cd coderbot && ./start.sh`

 You should see on the console the output log of the backend starting.